eformsignen/developers/help/eformsign_webhook_en.rst

 - **No authentication**

-Sends a Webhook without any information for authentication.
-In this case, you can still see the event information, but you can't authenticate that the Webhook received is a legitimate Webhook.
+Sends a webhook without any information for authentication.
+In this case, you can still see the event information, but you can't authenticate that the webhook received is a legitimate Webhook.

 - **Bearer Token**

 Uses the preset token value for authentication.
-When adding or editing a Webhook, select **Bearer token** as the Authentication type and enter the value to be used as the token under **Value**.
+When adding or editing a webhook, select **Bearer token** as the Authentication type and enter the value to be used as the token under **Value**.

-In this case, the value will be included in the Authorization field of the request header when the Webhook is sent.
+In this case, the value will be included in the Authorization field of the request header when the webhook is sent.

 .. image:: resources/Webhook_auth_type1.png
     :width: 500
     :alt:  Selecting a Webhook authentication type

-For example, if you enter the test value as "bearer_test_value" as shown in the above image, you will see the following information in the header when the Webhook is received.
+For example, if you enter the test value as "bearer_test_value" as shown in the above image, you will see the following information in the header when the webhook is received.

 .. code:: JSON

     Authentication : Bearer bearer_test_value

-This way, authentication can be done by extracting the token value from the header of the Webhook and checking to see if it matches the preset value.
+This way, authentication can be done by extracting the token value from the header of the webhook and checking to see if it matches the preset value.

 - **Basic Authentication**

 Uses the ID and password for authentication.
-When adding or editing a Webhook, select **Basic authentication** as the Authentication type and enter the ID and password to be used for authentication.
+When adding or editing a webhook, select **Basic authentication** as the Authentication type and enter the ID and password to be used for authentication.

-In this case, the value of the preset ID and password Base64-encoded in the form of **ID:password** will be included in the Authorization field of the request header when the Webhook is sent.
+In this case, the value of the preset ID and password Base64-encoded in the form of **ID:password** will be included in the Authorization field of the request header when the webhook is sent.

 .. image:: resources/Webhook_auth_type2.png
     :width: 500
     :alt:  Selecting a Webhook authentication type

-For example, if you enter the ID and password as **eformsign** and **Webhook123!**, respectively, you will see the following information in the header when the Webhook is received.
+For example, if you enter the ID and password as **eformsign** and **Webhook123!**, respectively, you will see the following information in the header when the webhook is received.

 .. code:: JSON